 Nestorian Church (St George the Exiler)

 The church was built in 1339 by a wealthy merchant.
 Originally it consisted of a nave and an apse.
 The aisles and the attractive bell tower are later additions.
 Above its simple entrance portal it has a beautiful rose window.
 Its vaulting is not ribbed and is supported by ornamented corbels.
-For the keystones darker-coloured stones are used.
-In the apse some murals accompanied b\ inscriptions in Syriac, which was the liturgic language of the Nestorians, have survived.
+For the keystones darker-colored stones are used.
+In the apse some murals accompanied b\ inscriptions in Syriac, which was the liturgical language of the Nestorians, have survived.

 Church of St George of the Latins

-This church is thought to have been built at the end of the 13th century during the reign of the French king Louis the Saint (1226-1270), probably with material from the ruins of a Roman temple in Salamis, and is modelled after the church of St Chapelle in Paris.
+This church is thought to have been built at the end of the 13th century during the reign of the French king Louis the Saint (1226-1270), probably with material from the ruins of a Roman temple in Salamis, and is modeled after the church of St Chapelle in Paris.
 It had a single nave, five bays, and a polygonal choir at its north end.
 Only its north wall and choir have survived to the present day.
 Its large and slender windows once contained Gothic tracery.
 The attached columns of the Gothic style are carved from the classic pillars of Salamis.
 Their outworn capitals were decorated with deeply carved foliage motifs and winged dragons.

 The crusader knights of the Temple and Hospital orders had their own churches in Cyprus.
 The larger of the surviving buildings belonged to the Templars and was built at the beginning of the 14th century.
 It was dedicated to St Anthony.
 When their order was dissolved by the Pope in 1313 the church was taken over by the Hospitallers who also owned the tower-like chapel beside the building.